Yeronga

 The employment landscape in Yeronga shows performance that lags behind national averages across key labour market indicators

-While local employment opportunities exist, many residents commute elsewhere for work based on Census data comparisons.
-Over the year to September 2025, Yeronga's labour force levels increased by 0.5% while employment declined by 0.2%, leading to a rise in unemployment of 0.7 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and a fall in unemployment of 0.5%.
-State-wide, Queensland employment contracted by 0.01% (losing 1,210 jobs) with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3% as of 25-Nov.
-National employment forecasts from Jobs and Skills Australia, released in May-25, project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Yeronga's employment mix suggests local employment should increase by 7.3% over five years and 14.8% over ten years, assuming constant population projections for illustrative purposes.
+However, construction has limited presence with only 5.4% employment compared to the regional figure of 9.0%.
+Many Yeronga residents commute elsewhere for work based on Census data.
+Over the 12 months to September 2025, labour force levels increased by 0.5%, but employment declined by 0.2%, leading to a rise in unemployment by 0.7 percentage points.
+In contrast, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with a fall in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Yeronga.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to Yeronga's employment mix indicates that local employment should increase by 7.3% over five years and 14.8% over ten years.
+However, it is important to note that these projections are simple weighting extrapolations for illustrative purposes and do not take into account localised population projections.

 Frequently Asked Questions - Employment